Pre-Travel Vaccinations

 What routine vaccines do I need?

-The vaccines you need depends on your age, health, and which vaccines you have already had.
+The vaccines you need depend on your age and health, and on which vaccines you have already had.
 For most adults who received all their recommended vaccines as children, only a yearly flu vaccine and a tetanus booster every 10 years are needed.
 You should talk to your provider about what’s best for you.
 If you did not receive all your vaccines as a child—or if you can’t remember—your provider may recommend giving them again, just to be safe.
-Alternatively, you may have blood work done to test if you already received the vaccines.
+Alternatively, you may have blood work done to test if you have already received the vaccines.

 Is a certain vaccine recommended for my trip?